billkarsh/SpikeGLX/Markdown/Manual-Text.md

 To allow leisurely fetching of data from remote applications the streams are currently sized to hold the smaller of {30 seconds of data, 25% of your physical RAM}.
-If a 30 second history would be too large you will see a message in the Console window at startup like:
+If a 30 second history would be too large you will see a message in the Console window at run startup like:
 *"Stream length limited to 19 seconds."* This adjustment does not affect data acquisition.